 - Patients using medical marijuana will need to sign a waiver and release-of-liability form that states, among other things, that they or their caregivers have a valid registry ID from NYS and will self-administer the products.

-- If your medical marijuana product comes from another state, it is not legal in NYS even if it is legal in your home state.
+- If your medical marijuana product comes from another state, it is not legal in New York, even if it is legal in your home state.

-- The policy also outlines the procedures that staff need to follow when a patient registered in the NYS program wishes to self-administer their legally obtained medical marijuana products while an inpatient at Roswell Park.
+- The policy also outlines the procedures that Roswell Park staff need to follow when a patient registered in the NYS Medical Marijuana Program, wishes to self-administer their legally obtained medical marijuana products while as an inpatient.
 The expectation is that self-administration is the responsibility of the registered patient or caregiver, not the nursing staff.